-As they have been used so far, a POC Strategy highlights and further articulates the overall mandated tasks related to POC defined in relevant Security Council Resolutions and outlines how the mission plans to implement the mandate.
+As they have been used so far, POC Strategies highlight and further articulate the overall mandated tasks related to POC defined in relevant Security Council Resolutions and outline how the mission plans implement the mandate.
 By clarifying the role and activities of mission components and modalities of coordination with key partners and other/external stakeholders, comprehensive POC strategies ensure better coordination with other actors working on POC.
-Senior mission leaders have an important responsibility in this respect, and must remain engaged in both the development and implementation of comprehensive POC strategies.
+Senior mission leaders have responsibility in this respect and must remain engaged in the development and implementation of comprehensive POC strategies.

-Based on the POC Strategy, each mission component has to develop plans that reflect the priorities and responsibilities outlined in the strategy.
-This includes, for instance, the operational orders issued by the military component.
+Based on the POC Strategy, each mission component must develop plans that reflect the priorities and responsibilities outlined in the strategy.
+This includes, among others, the operational plan and orders issued by the military and police components.